posener/posener.github.io/_posts/2018-06-29-strato-swagger.md

 We added interfaces section, that are exposed from the `restapi` package.
 Each `swagger` tag is exposed through a `<tag-name>API` interface, and contains all the operations that belong to this tag.

-Using tags to categorize operations is a common methodology in the Open API auto generated code, and It is also the practice in `go-swagger`.
+Using tags to categorize operations is a common methodology in the Open API auto generated code, and it is also the practice in `go-swagger`.
 This enables the user separate different logic entities in the server, we call those logical entities "managers".